Zdzisław Suchodolski

 Zdzisław Aleksander Mamert Suchodolski (May 11, 1835 – February 2, 1908) was a German-Polish painter.

 Biography

 His father January Suchodolski was the painter and army officer.

-After studying in Krakow, he went to the Kunstakademie Düsseldorf and the Düsseldorf school of painting in Düsseldorf.
+After studying in Kraków, he went to the Kunstakademie Düsseldorf and the Düsseldorf school of painting in Düsseldorf.

 From 1874 to 1880 he worked in Weimar; from 1880 he lived in Munich.

-His work is included in the collection of the District Museum of Suwalki, Poland.
+His work is included in the collection of the District Museum of Suwałki, Poland.